Leveraging trade to transform agriculture and food systems

 A new vision for trade

-The Shamba Centre, together with Centre for Competition, Regulation and Economic Development (CCRED) and the Institute for Agriculture and Trade Policy (IATP), has undertaken a new research project that will present a new vision on how trade can contribute meaningfully to the agriculture and food systems in a way that advances food security, nutrition, rural incomes, climate resilience, and biodiversity protection.
+The Shamba Centre, together with Centre for Competition, Regulation and Economic Development (CCRED) and the Institute for Agriculture and Trade Policy (IATP), is undertaking a new research project that will present recommendations on how trade can contribute meaningfully to the agriculture and food systems in a way that advances food security, nutrition, rural incomes, climate resilience, and biodiversity protection.

 Reviewing disruptions to global agricultural trade